Harzak/Harzak/README.md

 ## Hi there 👋

+I'm a software engineer who strives to write clean, reliable, and maintainable code.
+I also, occasionally, have fun.

+Mainly working with .NET.
 <!--
 **Harzak/Harzak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.